 Stamina -This factor determines how quickly horses will recover from hard training and how well its stats will hold up during a race.

-Strength - Some horses are affected by the random factor more than others.
+Strength - Some horses are affected by the adversity factor more than others.
 Strength determines the amount of this effect.

 Endurance - Some horses will perform best running longer races.
 Some will prefer to race in sprints.
 Endurance controls this factor by determining how far a horse can carry its speed.